SaxySam/Git_Instructions/README.md

 ***Once all conflicts have been resolved, you must stage the affected files and commit them as a new push.***

 ***The commit message will be autofilled in the format `"Merge Branch '[affected branch]' into [current branch]`***

 ---

-## Adding Collaborators to a Repository

-### Adding Collaborators On EngGit

-On the EngGit website, open your project.
-On the left-hand panel, hover over "Manage" and select "Members", and in the popup menu, enter the person's user code or name.
-Once the account has been found, you can select their *Role* in the project.
-Click "Add [*name*]" to invite them to the project.
-> If you intend to have them contribute to the project, select the *Developer* Role.
-> You can also provide an expiry date for their access to the project.
-Unless specified otherwise, leave this blank.

-### Adding Collaborators On GitHub

-On the GitHub website, open your project.
-Along the top bar, click the "Settings" button, then along the left-hand panel, under the "Access" heading, select "Collaborators".

-> Here, you can manage the visibility of your repository (Public / Private) to allow anyone to view the project, or invite specific accounts to grant them access.

-Select "Add People", then enter their username, name, or email in the pop-up menu.
-Once the account has been found, select the desired person and click "Add [*name*]" to invite them to the project.

----